 \subsection{Secular dynamical evolution}

 The binary population synthesis calculations yield the remnant masses of the NSs and BHs ($m_1$, $m_2$, $m_3$, and $m_4$), as well as their final orbital properties (semimajor axes $a_1$ and $a_2$, and eccentricities $e_1$ and $e_2$).
 Subsequently, we assign an outer orbit to the inner two binaries.
 Here, we assume that the outer orbit has a semimajor axis distribution which is flat in $\log a_3$ (with $10^{-3}\,\au<a_3<10^5\,\au$) and a thermal eccentricity distribution, $\mathrm{d} N/\mathrm{d} e_3 \propto e_3$ (with $0.01<e_3<0.99$).
 These distributions are the same as those assumed for the initial inner binaries.
+The upper limit on $a_3$ is motivated by the fact that orbits wider than $\sim 10^5\,\au$ are marginally bound in the Galaxy and are affected strongly by fly-bys and Galactic tides, both of which are not included in our simulations.
 We assume that all orbital orientations are random, i.e., we sample $i_j$ (inclination), $\omega_j$ (argument of periapsis), and $\Omega_j$ (longitude of the ascending node) for each orbit $j$ from distributions which are flat in $\cos(i_j)$, $\omega_j$, and $\Omega_j$, respectively.

 We reject a combination of $a_3$ and $e_3$ and orbital orientations $(i_j,\omega_j,\Omega_j)$ if the quadruple system would be dynamically unstable, or if the ZLK time-scale would be shorter than the one of the MS time-scales in the system.
 To assess stability, we use the stability criterion of \citet{2001MNRAS.321..398M}, i.e.,